Enzyme Gummies, Built to Last: What It Really Takes

 A practical manufacturing checklist

-If you want protease/amylase/lipase gummies to stay consistent, these are the questions to answer early-before you lock the formula, finalize the process, or print labels.
+If you want protease/amylase/lipase gummies to work consistently, answer these questions early – before you lock the formula, finalize the process, or print labels.

 1. What are the activity units per gummy at release and at end-of-shelf-life?